The use of blended learning from the perspective of students

 2.9.
 Reviewing online material during class

-Students suggested that instructors could consider a brief review of complicated topics in the online material at the beginning of in-person sessions but should devote most of the class time to active learning and application of material.
+Students suggested that instructors could briefly revisit difficult online material at the start of in-person sessions, especially when concepts were complex.
+However, they still wanted most class time devoted to active learning and practical application rather than extended recap.

 2.10.
 Technology